 Actor/Singer/Writer/Producer/Dancer and self-proclaimed “Artrepreneur” Elijah Rock has left few stones unturned in his quest for performance art excellence since leaving his native Cleveland, Ohio.
 He not only seeks out challenging creative opportunities, he creates them – in the spotlight and behind the scenes.

-The winner of the 2014 NAACP Theater Award for Best Male Equity performer in “Breath and Imagination: The Story of Roland Hayes,” Los Angeles and New York-based Elijah Rock recently wowed critics and audiences with performances starring as legendary Harlem show man Cab Calloway in “I Only Have Eyes For You: The Life and Lyrics of Al Dubin” (Ricardo Montalban Theater – Hollywood), appeared as a recurring guest in the second season of the spicy Showtime Television series “Masters of Sex,” reprised his award-winning role as ‘Roland Hayes’ at ArtsEmerson’s historical Paramount Theater in Boston (where he also sang the National Anthem at the 2015 State of the City Address for Mayor Marty Walsh in Boston Symphony Hall), is preparing to star in the history-rich big screen biopic “Lincoln Perry – The Life of Stepin Fetchit” (helmed by award-winning director/writer Antwone Fisher), and starred as the character ‘Crooner’ in the Los Angeles premier of “Words By Ira Gershwin” at the Colony Theater in Burbank.
+Winner of the 2014 NAACP Theater Award for Best Male Equity performer in “Breath and Imagination: The Story of Roland Hayes,” Elijah Rock recently wowed critics and audiences with performances starring as Porgy in the first ever jazz adaptation of “Porgy and Bess” (Ensemble Theatre-Santa Barbara).
+Rock was also Nominated for a 2016 Ovation Award for Best Featured Male Performer as the legendary Harlem show man Cab Calloway in “I Only Have Eyes For You: The Life and Lyrics of Al Dubin” (Ricardo Montalban Theater – Hollywood).
+In Television, Rock appeared as a recurring guest star in the second season of the spicy Showtime Television series “Masters of Sex,” before reprising his award-winning role as ‘Roland Hayes’ at ArtsEmerson’s historical Paramount Theater in Boston (where he also sang the National Anthem at the 2015 State of the City Address for Mayor Marty Walsh in Boston Symphony Hall).
+As a producer, Rock has teemed up with award-winning director/writer Antwone Fisher to produce the history-rich big screen biopic “Lincoln Perry – The Life of Stepin Fetchit.”

-His participation on that musical expose’ of the legendary Tin Pan Alley genius inspired Elijah to record in 2016 a contemporary and decidedly African American twist to the music of George & Ira Gershwin via the innovative Gershwin For My Soul (produced by pianist, arranger and composer Kevin Toney of `70s Soul-Jazz band The Blackbyrds).
+As the Crooner in the musical play, “Words by Ira Gershwin” Rock’s participation on that musical expose’ of the legendary Tin Pan Alley genius’s, inspired Elijah to record in 2016 a contemporary twist to the music of George & Ira Gershwin via the innovative Gershwin For My Soul (produced by pianist, arranger and composer Kevin Toney of `70s Soul-Jazz band The Blackbirds).
+It is currently making its way up the jazz charts.
 Targeting performance arts centers and playhouses as well as traditional music venues, Elijah will bring a unique live presentation of this music with theatrical, staging, choreography and lighting elements that position the show as more than a stand-up vocal concert yet not quite a full-on musical.
-Directed by Saundra McClain (who helmed his NAACP Award-winning performance in “Breath and Imagination”) and underwritten by the Colony Theater, Elijah’s vision for the Gershwin project – and all of his endeavors – must be experienced to be fully understood and deeply appreciated.
+Directed by Saundra McClain (who helmed his NAACP Award-winning performance in “Breath and Imagination”), Elijah’s vision for the Gershwin project – and all of his endeavors – must be experienced to be fully understood and deeply appreciated.

 Rock’s diverse skill set has landed him lead roles in theatre productions off-Broadway and in regional theatres across the country.
 Works include starring as ‘Roland Hayes’ in “Breath and Imagination,” at the ArtsEmerson Paramount Theater in Boston and The Cleveland Playhouse (where he was recognized with Superior Achievement by the 2014 Cleveland Critics Circle Awards), August Wilson’s ‘Cory’ in “Fences,” ‘Youngblood’ in “Jitney,” “Vaudeville,” “To Be Young Gifted and Black” and ‘Ace of Spades’ in “Hoodoo Love.”
 Musicals include the iconic lead role of ‘Coalhouse Walker, Jr.,’ in “Ragtime,” ‘Adrian’ in “Smokey Joe’s Café,” “Baby It’s You,” “Sophisticated Ladies,” “Paradise,” as ‘Tater’ (a World Premier Bluegrass Musical) and ‘Anatoly’ in “Chess” at the East West Players, and the ‘Crooner’ in “Words by Ira Gershwin”.
 Rock’s short film “Lunch with Jeremiah” in which he co-wrote, co-produced and co-starred has screened at the 2013 Hollywood Black Film Festival (HBFF), 2013 NYLA International Film Festival and the 2014 Los Angeles Pan African Film Festival.